- What Critics Say

 - Contact Us

-INTERNATIONAL CONCERT SERIES – Artists internationally renowned for their performances and recordings are presented in five to six concerts each season.
+INTERNATIONAL CONCERT SERIES – Artists internationally renowned for their performances and recordings are presented in concert each season.
 World-class vocal and instrumental soloists, ensembles and chamber orchestras perform an exciting repertoire from various periods and countries.

 Laurent Planchon, Vice President, International Series